-Further to the above, the Company's own corporate funds and clients' funds during the year 2022 were well diversified, as per the provisions of Paragraph 6(2) of Directive DI87-01 and Circular C418.
-The Company maintains proper accounting controls in order to identify, monitor and control all exposures including clients' balances and the value of the assets held as financial instruments under pledge.
+Further to the above, the majority of the Company's own corporate funds and clients' funds during the year 2023 were held within one credit institution.
+Therefore, the Company should diversify its own corporate funds and clients' funds into other institutions as per the provisions of Paragraph 6(2) of Directive DI87-01 and Circular C418.